Francis Bacon: Law

 As late as the 18th century, some juries still declared the law rather than the facts, but already before the end of the 17th century Sir Matthew Hale explained modern common law adjudication procedure and acknowledged Bacon as the inventor of the process of discovering unwritten laws from the evidences of their applications.
 The method combined empiricism and inductivism in a new way that was to imprint its signature on many of the distinctive features of modern English society.
 Paul H. Kocher writes that Bacon is considered by some jurists to be the father of modern Jurisprudence.

 Bacon is commemorated with a statue in Gray's Inn, South Square in London where he received his legal training, and where he was elected Treasurer of the Inn in 1608.

 More recent scholarship on Bacon's jurisprudence has focused on his advocating torture as a legal recourse for the crown.
 Bacon himself was not a stranger to the torture chamber; in his various legal capacities in both Elizabeth I's and James I's reigns, Bacon was listed as a commissioner on five torture warrants.
 In 1613(?), in a letter addressed to King James I on the question of torture's place within English law, Bacon identifies the scope of torture as a means to further the investigation of threats to the state: "In the cases of treasons, torture is used for discovery, and not for evidence."
 For Bacon, torture was not a punitive measure, an intended form of state repression, but instead offered a modus operandi for the government agent tasked with uncovering acts of treason.

 Organization of knowledge

-Francis Bacon developed the idea that a classification of knowledge must be universal while handling all possible resources.
-In his progressive view, humanity would be better if access to educational resources were provided to the public, hence the need to organise it.
-His approach to learning reshaped the Western view of knowledge theory from an individual to a social interest.

 The original classification proposed by Bacon organised all types of knowledge into three general groups: history, poetry, and philosophy.
 He did that based on his understanding of how information is processed: memory, imagination, and reason, respectively.
-His methodical approach to the categorization of knowledge goes hand-in-hand with his principles of scientific methods.
-Bacon's writings were the starting point for William Torrey Harris's classification system for libraries in the United States by the second half of the 1800s.

 The phrase "scientia potentia est" (or "scientia est potentia"), meaning "knowledge is power", is commonly attributed to Bacon: the expression "ipsa scientia potestas est" ("knowledge itself is power") occurs in his Meditationes Sacrae (1597).